Introduction

 Most animation feature films are comedies for children and their parents.
 This is why our movies are filled with light : not to scare children and to read properly the action and the characters.

-We’ll also see some amazing candle lighting in the next examples.
+We’ll also see some great candle lighting in the next examples.

 Practical lights in live-action